Leela Corman: Career

 Corman's illustrations have appeared on album covers and for PBS, The New York Times, and BUST Magazine.
 Corman also has other short comic publications in Nautilus Magazine, The Nib, Tablet Magazine, Symbolia, and The OC Weekly.
 She teaches at the Sequential Artists Workshop (SAW) in Gainesville, Florida, a low-cost school for comic arts and at the University of Florida.
-She is also an adjunct professor at the University of Florida's College of Fine Arts and a founding instructor at Sequential Artists Workshop in Gainesville.
+She was also an adjunct professor at the University of Florida's College of Fine Arts and a founding instructor at Sequential Artists Workshop in Gainesville.
+Later, she became a faculty member at the Rhode Island School of Design.
+Corman remains an online teacher at SAW.

 Corman has also worked on album covers, having illustrated the covers for Beat the Champ and Goths by The Mountain Goats.

 Corman has had works published in the US, as well as Portugal, Spain, and France.
 Corman has stated that she is interested in addressing the life of women through a feminine perspective, offering representation for women and by women.
 She describes her creative process as going between thumb-nailing and writing and relies a lot on the experiences of her Jewish family for inspiration.

 Unterzakhn

-Unterzakhn is Corman's second graphic novel and uses simplistic black and white drawings to illustrate the lives of twin Jewish girls in the turn of the last century in the lower east side of New York.
+Unterzakhn is Corman's second graphic novel and uses simplistic black and white drawings to illustrate the lives of twin Jewish girls in the turn of the last century on the Lower East Side.
 Corman's focus on the Jewish experience in New York earned her a role in the Yiddish community in the US as well as abroad.
 Unterzakhn has been translated into Dutch, Spanish, French, and Italian.
 Reviewer Laura Dattaro writes that, "The book is a sweetly sad story, illustrating the difficulty of life in the early 20th century as seen through the narrow eye of a specific subculture."
 Columnist Joe Gross reviews Unterzakhn as, "A haunting and often heartbreaking look at Eastern European Jewish immigrants in the early 20th century... is also a story about women, power and bodies."

 Personal life

 Corman is married to fellow cartoonist (and SAW faculty member) Tom Hart.
 Corman met Hart in Gainesville, Florida, where they currently reside and he was also a co-founder of the Sequential Artists Workshop.
 Hart's book Rosalie Lightning (St. Martin's Press, 2016) is named after their daughter, who died suddenly when she was almost two, and is about Hart and Corman's grief and their attempts to make sense of their life afterwards.
-Corman addressed the loss of her loss of the child in her work, “PTSD: The Wound That Never Heals,” published by Nautilus Magazine.
-She credited her work to being a type of Exposure Therapy.
+Corman addressed the loss of her loss of the child in her work, “PTSD: The Wound That Never Heals”, published by Nautilus Magazine.
+She credited her work to being a type of exposure therapy.
 The couple have since had another child.